Having ideas for your mentoring program that you can experiment with and keep the experience fresh for employees is vital.

 A mentoring arrangement between two employees who are at a similar level or have similar experiences.
 They support, collaborate, and learn from each other in a more informal setting.

-A junior employee pairs with a more experienced employee to mentor the senior employee about the latest technology and digital trends.
+A junior employee is paired with a more experienced employee to mentor the senior employee about the latest technology and digital trends.
 This idea is to close the intergenerational knowledge gap in the workforce.

 A one-time or short-time mentoring between a mentee and a mentor to address a specific need or challenge.
 Flash mentoring arrangements only span one or a handful of sessions and are beneficial if you want to provide an employee with quick, focused support and guidance on a particular issue.